oasis-open/openc2-oif-orchestrator/docs/Serializations.md

 - [YAML](https://yaml.org/spec/1.2/spec.html)

 ## Adding Additional Serializations
-##### Note: Python is the default language used within the OIF, all python modules can be found on [PyPi](https://pypi.org/) or searching for 'SERIALIZATION python3' on google
+##### Note: Python is the default language used within the OIF, all python modules can be found on [PyPi](https://pypi.org/)
-1. Open the `modules/utils/root/sb_utils/message/serialize.py` file
+1. Open the `../base/modules/utils/root/sb_utils/message/serialize.py` file
 2. Add the serialization to the serializations dictionary
 	- Note: The key should be lowercase and not begin with a number or special character for all serializations added
 	- Simple Serializations, single function - BSON